2000 United States Grand Prix: Race

 Michael Schumacher unsuccessfully tried to overtake Coulthard on the outside on the start/finish straight at the start of lap six.
 Coulthard's blocking of Schumacher allowed Häkkinen to close up and almost pass on the inside.
-Barrichello was the first of the frontrunners to make a pit stop at the end of the same lap, while Irvine lost eleventh to De La Rosa.
+Barrichello was the first of the frontrunners to make a pit stop at the end of the same lap, while Irvine lost 11th to De la Rosa.
 By this point, the track had dried enough for teams to change tyres, but several drivers struggled to generate temperature into the hard dry compound tyres, with Barrichello's car balance deteriorating, resulting in excess oversteer due to the recommended high tyre pressures ensuring the tyres flexed less.
 Michael Schumacher passed Coulthard on the outside of the start/finish straight into turn one on lap seven.
 Both drivers made minor contact and Michael Schumacher left the corner ahead of Coulthard.
 Michael Schumacher began to pull away from the field, with no one to hinder him.
 Häkkinen was let through into second place by teammate Coulthard, who entered the pit lane and prompted numerous cars to switch to dry tyres on lap seven, including Ralf Schumacher, Zonta, Verstappen, Irvine, and Wurz.
 Button's better lap times on the dry tyres encouraged a majority of the drivers to make pit stops to switch from intermediate tyres.